yuto1115/tp/docs/UserGuide.md

 (See [Notes about the command formats](#note-command-format) and [Restrictions on the parameters](#restrictions))

 <box type="warning" seamless>

-Warning: The list, sort, and find commands change the ID's of each entry.
+**Warning**: The list, sort, and find commands change the ID's of each entry.
 So, be cautious when deleting an entry after running any of these commands.
 </box>